sanskarvihin/Location-Demo/README.md

-# iOS Location demo thatretrives user basic location information such as lat-long, alltiture,
+# iOS Location demo thatretrives user basic location information such as lat-long, altitude,
 # heading, speed with timestamp using CLLocationManager